iterative/dvc.org/static/docs/get-started/example-versioning.md

 ## Second model version

-Let's imagine that our images data set is growing, we were able to double it.
+Let's imagine that our images dataset is growing, we were able to double it.
 Next command extracts 500 cat and 500 dog images into `data/train`:

 ```dvc